HTGenomeAnalysisUnit/TileDB-sumstat/docs/README.md

 ```
 python main.py export --uri dummy_tiledb_CD14 --genes test_data/dummy_gene_list.txt --cell_types test_data/dummy_cell_list.txt --output_path test_out_genes_CD14
 ```
+This will create 2 files in txt format.
+One containing the the limit of each clumped region and another file with all the positions included in each independent region defined by significant SNPs.

 ### Step 6 run locus-breaker with Dask

+To run both the ingestion and locusbreaker on parallel workers using Dask you can use the --workers parameters to define how many you want to use like described in the command below.
 ```
 python main.py --workers 6 --memory_w 15 export --uri dummy_tiledb_CD14 --genes test_data/dummy_gene_list.txt --cell_types test_data/dummy_cell_list.txt --output_path test_out_genes_CD14
 ```